UBC-MDS/DSCI_532_L02_group206_ms1/CODE_OF_CONDUCT.md

 faith may face temporary or permanent repercussions as determined by other members of the project's leadership.

+## Our Scope

+The team members are part of the MDS program at UBC and this project is part of the DSCI 532 visualization course.
+The team members include:

+- Kenneth Foo
+- Keanna Knebel
+- Aman Kumar

 ## Attribution

 This Code of Conduct is adapted from the [Contributor Covenant][homepage], version 1.4,